-The agency's registered premises are located at 4 Garryduff Road, Ballymoney and are suitable for the purposes of the agency.
+The agency's registered premises are located at 2 Garryduff Road, Ballymoney and are suitable for the purposes of the agency.

-At the time of the inspection, the agency had a manager in post, who managed the agency with the support of three domiciliary care staff.
+At the time of the inspection, the agency had a manager in post, who managed the agency with the support of three team leaders and a number of domiciliary care staff.
 All those consulted with stated that the required staffing levels were consistently adhered to.
+The agency's staff rota information was viewed and reflected staffing levels as described by the manager.